 Marketing suites are often pitched as “the one tool to rule them all.”
 These single-solution approaches package key functions together that any marketer would want in their tool kit.

 Pros: Marketing teams only need the knowledge of the one tool to create, deploy, and measure marketing campaigns.

 Cons: Practitioners are stuck using the tools of that suite.
-There's no access to emerging technologies or best-of-breed tools due to this exclusivity.
+There’s no access to emerging technologies or best-of-breed tools.
 Any custom functions require heavy consultation and implementation costs due to the proprietary nature of these marketing suites.

 Closing the Gap: As Customer Data Platforms (CDP) and data management tools become more accessible and sophisticated, marketers can discover ways to mobilize their once-stuck customer data in order to gain new insights and actions via integration with best-in-class tools.
 If they can’t do this, these marketers will continue to be at the whim of whatever the proprietary ecosystems offer.
 As slow as some of these tools move, these offerings can be limited.